code-to-go/safepool.lib/DESIGN.md

 # Intro
-Weshare is a distributed secure add-only content distribution based on passive storage.
+Safepool is a distributed secure add-only content distribution based on passive storage.
 It comes both as a Go and binary library.

 The pillars of the technology are:
 1. Data is stored on storage, which is partitioned by domains.
 Users are identified by a private/public EC key